-On systems that have been installed with SUSE Linux Enterprise Server 12 or older, the default kernel command line in /etc/default/grub may contain a resume parameter using a device node name such as /dev/sdal to refer to the hibernation ('suspend-to-disk') device.
-As device node names are not persistent and may change between reboots, it is strongly recommended to fix this, otherwise the upgraded system may hang on reboot.
+On systems that have been installed with SUSE Linux Enterprise Server 12 or older, the default kernel command line in /etc/default/grub may contain a resume parameter using a device node name such as /dev/sdal to refer to the hibernation (suspend-to-disk) device.
+As device node names are not persistent and may change between reboots, fixing this is highly recommended.
+Otherwise, the upgraded system may hang on reboot.